Spas, Ayurvedic resorts set to re-open in Kerala

 Minister says India will soon cure COVID-19 patients with Ayurvedic treatment

-"Such institutions can be opened fully in compliancewith the COVID protocols.
+"Such institutions can be opened fully in compliance with the COVID protocols.
 They must also take all precautions to ensure hygiene and safety," he said.

 The existing government guidelines regarding the functioning of the tourism sector, issued in the wake of the COVID-19 surge, should be fully complied with by the concerned resorts and spas, the minister added.